Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Fiber: about 3 g per 3 dried figs; 1.5 g per medium fresh fig.

-Raspberries are the standout — one cup gives about a third of the daily fiber target for women.
-Berries are also high in water and polyphenols and have one of the highest fiber-per-calorie ratios of any fruit [USDA FoodData Central].
+Raspberries are a standout — a single cup delivers about a third of the daily fiber target for women, with one of the highest fiber-per-calorie ratios of any commonly eaten fruit [USDA FoodData Central].
+The evidence for berries specifically in constipation is indirect, but they’re an easy, versatile way to close the fiber gap.

-How to use: a cup of fresh or frozen berries with yogurt or oatmeal.
-Frozen berries keep year-round and have the same fiber as fresh.
+How to use: A cup of fresh or frozen berries with yogurt or oatmeal.
+Frozen berries retain the same fiber as fresh and are available year-round.

 7. Oats and oatmeal

-Fiber: about 4 g per ½ cup of dry rolled oats.
+Fiber: about 4 g per ½ cup dry rolled oats.
 Roughly half is soluble (beta-glucan).

 Beta-glucan, the main soluble fiber in oats, forms a viscous gel in the gut that softens stool and feeds beneficial colon bacteria.
-Oats are the gentlest fiber source for people who get gas from beans or bran.
+Oats tend to be the gentlest fiber source for people who get bloating or gas from beans or wheat bran, making them a good entry point.

-How to use: ½ cup of rolled or steel-cut oats with milk or water, topped with prunes, berries, or chia seeds.
-Instant oat packets are fine but usually lower in fiber and higher in added sugar.
+How to use: Half a cup of rolled or steel-cut oats cooked in milk or water, topped with prunes, berries, or chia seeds.
+Instant oat packets are lower in fiber and higher in added sugar.

 8. Whole-grain bread and pasta